 Helena View Johnston.
 We always enjoy visiting the northern part of the Napa Valley; as one drives beyond the cozy confines of tiny Calistoga the wineries become more spread out, the hills begin to pinch into the valley, the population drops and it feels less touristy.
 Helena View Johnston is one of the most northerly located wineries in Napa Valley and a visit here does not disappoint.
 A tasting at the winery is for serious wine enthusiasts; because of its northerly location it is an ideal winery to either start or end your day.

 Weekend visits are recommended for tasting with the owner and winemaker Charles Johnston.
 Charles is involved in a number of various wine projects (including in China) and at times maintains a rigorous travel schedule.
 The property is quiet and a visit is very personalized.
 Expect to arrive as strangers and leave as friends.
 Charles often spends several hours with visitors – a visit here is certainly educational.
-Charles also has a strong International perspective on wine and various wine regions around the world – in particular he spends significant time consulting in China at several wineries.
+Charles also has a very strong international perspective on wine and various wine regions around the world – in particular he spends significant time consulting in China for several wineries.

 Margarit Mondavi (Robert Mondavi’s wife) provided her input for the name of the winery.
 Helena View is named for the great views of nearby Mt.
 St. Helena and Johnston is Charles’ last name.

 The winery was built into the edge of a forested hill in 1988; their first vintages were released in the early 1990’s.
 An area next to where the side of the hill begins to rise is available for a potential tasting room.
 Until this is built out, visitors will be tasting outside next to the vineyards.